 Laying on the ground with one hand resting on my stomach and the other behind my head, I gazed up at the stars above me.
 Wondering what prompted me to be here, I became infused with a profound sense of awe.
 In this heightened state of consciousness, I began to think about the challenges that lay ahead for me.

 First, there was the drinking problem.
 I drank almost every night since joining the Air Force, often heavily.
 I wanted to be more sociable and fun, more at ease with myself.
 I knew that if I kept drinking the way I did, my body’s health would break down.
 At the age of twenty one, I already had high blood pressure and my kidneys, or so I thought, ached after heavy drinking.
-I had been ignoring/denying the effects of my debilitating lifestyle and knew it, which brought my mental/emotional health into question.
+I had been ignoring or denying the effects of my debilitating lifestyle and knew it, which brought my mental and emotional health into question.

 I used alcohol as a crutch, a form of self-medication.
-It lessened my feelings of guilt and anger from past behavior and experiences.
+It lessened my feelings of fear, guilt, and anger from past behavior and experiences.
 It also alleviated feelings of inadequacy and low self-esteem that often plagued me.
-From a young age, loud voices in outer reality (reacting to fear from beliefs in scarcity, separation and competition?) told me, “you’re bad” and “you can’t be trusted”. at the same time, quiet, inner voices whispered of love, oneness and collaboration.
-They told me to “believe” in myself and that “what you are is good.”
-Unfortunately, the outer voices prevailed most of the time because they were the loudest and most authoritative.
+From a young age, loud voices in outer reality (reacting to fear from beliefs in scarcity, separation and competition?) told me, “you’re bad” and “you can’t be trusted”. at the same time, quiet, inner voices whispered thoughts of love, oneness, and collaboration.
+They told me to “believe” in myself, that I was doing the best I could with what I knew and learning more to better.
+They also told me that “what you are is good.”
+Unfortunately, the outer voices prevailed most of the time because they were the loudest and spoke with unquestioned authority.
 “It’s my way or the highway.”
 Smack!

 Being judgmental myself, I carried dark, angry thoughts around with me.
 Many were aimed at me but the strongest ones were reserved for the predators and bullies I encountered in life.
 Because of my nature, I found myself attracted to people who loved and cared for other people.
 Those who lived only for themselves at the expense of other people, I found the least attractive.
 I’ve always been loving and caring, and when I drank, I could even be fun!
 Therein lay the heart of my dilemma.
 When I drank, I became the person I liked to be, playful and outgoing.
 When sober, I closed up like a clam from self-doubt, uncertainty and inhibition.